h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 The shape of contours is directly determined by the variance parameters:

 ![Variance Effect Grid](../Images/Contour_Plots/ex2_normal_variance_effect_grid.png)
-*Figure 7: Grid visualization showing how different combinations of variance parameters affect the shape and orientation of contours.
+*Grid visualization showing how different combinations of variance parameters affect the shape and orientation of contours.
 The figure displays 16 different combinations of variances for x and y coordinates.*

 Key observations:
 - When σ²ₓ = σ²ᵧ (diagonal from top-left to bottom-right), contours are circular